PowerLoom/docs/docs/participate/testnet-phase2.md

 # Testnet Phase 2

 ## Overview of Phase 2
-Phase 2 of the Powerloom testnet emphasizes user engagement in on-chain activities to assess the network's resilience.
-Participants are encouraged to interact with the network by signaling on-chain data, which is then captured by Powerloom Snapshotters.
-Users are rewarded for their involvement in various on-chain tasks designed.
+Phase 2 of the Powerloom testnet emphasizes user engagement in onchain activities to assess the network's resilience.
+Participants are encouraged to interact with the network by signaling onchain data, which is then captured by Powerloom Snapshotters.
+Users are rewarded for their involvement in various onchain tasks designed.

-## Engaging On-Chain Activities
+## Engaging Onchain Activities
-Participants in Phase 2 engage in a variety of on-chain activities hosted on [Mercle](https://mercle.xyz), a platform we've partnered with for this phase.
+Participants in Phase 2 engage in a variety of onchain activities hosted on [Mercle](https://mercle.xyz), a platform we've partnered with for this phase.
 This collaboration is a key part of our Phase 2 architecture, where we provide Mercle with a data feed that tracks activities completed by users on our partner protocols.
 These activities, or quests, are then recorded and rewarded with XP points, creating an incentivized environment for participants.

 The range of tasks includes bridging assets from Ethereum to Polygon zkEVM, swapping assets, and contributing to liquidity pools.
 The following image provides a glimpse of our dashboard, displaying the completed tasks:

 ![Mercle Dashboard](/images/mercle-dashboard.png)

-Powerloom powers the verification process for all on-chain tasks, ensuring accuracy and reliability in tracking user activities.
+Powerloom powers the verification process for all onchain tasks, ensuring accuracy and reliability in tracking user activities.

 ## Collaborative Partnerships
 Phase 2 of the Powerloom testnet is significantly enhanced by collaborations with a group of key partners, each contributing unique value to the ecosystem: